github9175/JOS-operating-system/Lab1.md

 Q:How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

 A: It finds out this information from kernel's ELF image.
 After loading ELF image to 0x10000 as ELFHDR, it finds program header table from ELFHDR + ELFHDR->e_phoff to ELFHDR + ELFHDR->e_phoff + ELFHDR->e_phnum.
-For each segment, it then reads data to the correspoding physical address ph.p_pa.
+For each segment ph, it then reads data to the correspoding physical address ph.p_pa.

 Part 2: